KOMELF-coder/tenderfit-eu/README.md

 Use it to prioritize manual opportunity review.
 V2 distinguishes service phrases in market titles/descriptions from TED full-text keyword matches.
 For example, “cybersecurity” can match an organisation's name in a furniture tender without earning service points.
 The score measures documented relevance, not qualification, bidding feasibility or probability of winning.

+## Who is this for?

+TenderFit EU is useful for:

+- SMEs looking for relevant EU public contracts
+- consulting and IT companies monitoring procurement opportunities
+- business development teams
+- procurement consultants
+- developers and AI agents that need structured TED tender data

+Instead of manually reviewing large numbers of TED notices, TenderFit EU retrieves recent candidates, ranks them against your company profile, and explains why each opportunity may or may not be relevant.

 ## How to use TenderFit EU

-1. Build the Actor from this repository's `main` branch.
-2. Enter the JSON below in the Apify Input tab.
+1. Enter the JSON below in the Apify Input tab.
-3. Run the Actor and inspect the Output dataset and run logs.
+2. Run the Actor and inspect the Output dataset and run logs.

 ```json
 {